February is not only the month of love… it is also the month of kindness.

 Showing someone you care can make all the difference to how they feel that day.
-Kindness acts can be done to complete strangers or to your nearest and dearest.
-The acts can be actual gift giving, but also little tasks, small notes or tiny physical actions – a smile, for example!
+Kindness acts can be done to strangers or your nearest and dearest.
+The acts can be actual gift-giving, but also little tasks, small notes or tiny physical actions – a smile, for example!

 20 random act of kindness suggestions

 Here are 20 hampers.com random acts of kindness suggestions for you to do this February.